Case Interview Practice

 How to solve

-• Analyze the current operational model.
+• Assess the current operational framework.

 Framework adaptation examples